samthebest/dump/sams-scala-tutorial/platonic-programming.md

 The program (not including it's tests) with the lowest Call Complexity should be preferred.

-The justification why this sits above state complexity has it's own section in "Long Justifications"
+The justification why this sits above state complexity has its own section in "Long Justifications"

 ## 5. State Complexity Principle